 So, there you have it – my reasons behind loving what I do, why I do it, and what it means to be an entrepreneur.
 This type of list will undoubtedly be slightly different for everyone, but I believe many reasons will remain the same.

 I am Shirley Noah, author and an internationally known stress expert and entrepreneur.
 I would love to connect further with you to help you improve your health and wellbeing.
-If you are interested in learning more about stress management, please take a look at my popular 8 days, FREE E-course, Worry Journal.
+If you are interested in learning more about stress management, please take a look at my popular 8 days, FREE E-course, “Let Go” of Worry.

 Disclosure: This email may contain affiliate links.
 All opinions are always 100% mine and I don’t partner with any product or company that I don’t use and love!